Stress in Sales? Combat It With 10 Actionable Tips

 Lack of control over outcomes

-Even the best sales efforts can fail due to factors outside your control, such as economic downturns, changes in client budgets, or market shifts.
+Even the best sales reps can fail due to factors outside their control, such as economic downturns, changes in client budgets, or market shifts.

 This lack of control can feel profoundly frustrating and stressful, as external forces can upend months of hard work with no warning.

-Here’s a list of highly useful strategies you can use to reduce sales pressure and enjoy your role:
+Here’s a list of highly useful strategies you can use to reduce sales pressure and bring more enjoyment to your role:

 1. Focus on healthy habits